 This event is supported by the Abbotsford Local Action Team as part of the Child and Youth Mental Health and Substance Use (CYMHSU) Collaborative, funded in partnership by Doctors of BC and the BC Government.
 The goal of the Collaborative is to increase timely access to integrated services and supports for children, youth and families struggling with mental health and substance use issues.

 Please note: Ticket is non-refundable after January 1, 2017.

 About Chris Wejr (chriswejr.com)

-Chris is a father of preschool aged twin girls and a former high school PE/Science/Math teacher.
+Chris is a father of kindergarten aged twin girls and a former high school PE/Science/Math teacher.
 He currently works as a teacher/principal at James Hill Elementary.
 Previous to this, he worked as a principal in the community of Agassiz, BC in which he worked with staff to create positive changes in school culture, student motivation, assessment, technology, strength-based education and parent engagement.
 Chris has had the opportunity to present and share his stories for educators and parents in districts throughout BC and the United States as well as online.

 About Karen Copeland (championsforcommunitywellness.com)